drnserhio/hospitalManage/README.md

 # Security

-Integration with Spring Security and add other filter for jwt token process.
+Spring Security was override and add other filter for jwt token process.

-The secret key is stored in `application.properties`.
+The secret key is stored in `application.yml`.

 # Database